cockroachdb/activerecord-cockroachdb-adapter/README.md

   user: <username>
 ```

+## Configuration

+In addition to the standard adapter settings, CockroachDB also supports the following:

+- `use_follower_reads_for_type_introspection`: Use follower reads on queries to the `pg_type` catalog when set to `true`.
+This helps to speed up initialization by reading historical data, but may not find recently created user-defined types.

 ## Working with Spatial Data

 The adapter uses [RGeo](https://github.com/rgeo/rgeo) and [RGeo-ActiveRecord](https://github.com/rgeo/rgeo-activerecord) to represent geometric and geographic data as Ruby objects and easily interface them with the adapter.
 The following is a brief introduction to RGeo and tips to help setup your spatial application.
 More documentation about RGeo can be found in the [YARD Docs](https://rubydoc.info/github/rgeo/rgeo) and [wiki](https://github.com/rgeo/rgeo/wiki).